-As shown in Table~\ref{tab:results_test_sportsmot}, TDLP outperforms both end-to-end and tracking-by-detection methods on SportsMOT, establishing a new state-of-the-art.
+As shown in Table~\ref{tab:results_test_sportsmot}, TDLP outperforms both end-to-end and tracking-by-detection methods on SportsMOT, establishing a new state-of-the-art result.
 Compared to the previous best method, CAMELTrack, TDLP improves HOTA by $1.5\%$ and IDF1 by $3.1\%$.
-The larger gains in association metrics relative to DanceTrack are expected, as SportsMOT places stronger emphasis on accurate motion modeling due to highly non-linear player trajectories.
-In this setting, TDLP’s stronger motion modeling yields more pronounced benefits.
+The larger gains in association metrics relative to DanceTrack are expected, as SportsMOT places greater emphasis on accurate motion modeling due to the highly non-linear player trajectories.
+In this setting, TDLP’s stronger ability to model motion yields more pronounced benefits.
 Notably, the lightweight \textit{TDLP-bbox} variant outperforms all prior motion-only methods without relying on appearance features or validation-based detector tuning.

 \textbf{BEE24}.
-BEE24\footnote{BEE24 (TOPICTrack) GitHub page: \url{https://github.com/holmescao/TOPICTrack}} is a recent MOT benchmark for ecological scenarios, comprising video sequences of bees recorded under natural conditions.
+BEE24\footnote{BEE24 (TOPICTrack) GitHub page: \url{https://github.com/holmescao/TOPICTrack}.} is a recent MOT benchmark for ecological scenarios, comprising video sequences of bees recorded under natural conditions.
 It is highly challenging due to crowded scenes, frequent occlusions, rapid and irregular motion, and near-identical appearances.
 By introducing a non-human domain with fundamentally different visual and motion characteristics, BEE24 complements existing human-focused MOT benchmarks and provides a valuable testbed for evaluating robustness and generalization.

-Table~\ref{tab:results_test_bee24} reports results on BEE24, where TDLP improves over the previous state-of-the-art by $1.6\%$ HOTA and $3.0\%$ IDF1.
+Table~\ref{tab:results_test_bee24} reports results on BEE24, where TDLP improves over the previous state-of-the-art method by $1.6\%$ HOTA and $3.0\%$ IDF1.
 The gains in association accuracy are particularly notable, as BEE24 is the most challenging benchmark in terms of motion prediction, with dense interactions, occlusions, and highly irregular trajectories.
-Unlike human-tracking datasets, we rely solely on bounding box features, since keypoints and appearance embeddings are unavailable and appearance cues are inherently limited.
+Unlike human-tracking datasets, we rely solely on the bounding box features, since keypoints and appearance embeddings are unavailable and appearance cues are inherently limited.
 While orientation could be informative~\cite{beehive_dataset}, it is not provided, further highlighting the effectiveness of TDLP’s motion modeling.